raulpvalenzuela/CTester/README.md

 ## Introduction

-__CTester__ is Tool created for the __EMV__ group for testing the product in a clean and simpler way.
+__CTester__ is Tool created for the __EMV__ group for testing the different products and platforms.
 The tool has been developed in __JavaFX__ to be cross-platform and can also be used through the command line so that the testing can be automated.

 ## Characteristics